AndrewMagerman/dotfiles/notes/dotfile_notes.md

 Having the CAPS LOCK key mapped to Ctrl turned out to be the good choice.
 I am still having issues with the markdown preview neovim plugin but will probably remove this.

+Ah, I also started understanding how the ssh keys work.
+Basically you need to start the ssh agent in the host, make some settings so that this agent is **mounted** in the container, and then everything works.
+A real 'AHA' moment -so **that's** how it works...

 # update 28 July 2025

 Development of this repo accelerated by my setup of devcontainers at my clients.